jazcarate/koncierge/README.md

 Refer to the [And](#and) example for more information.

 ## Examples
+You can play around with different experiments and contexts in our [koncierge playground](https://koncierge-playground.herokuapp.com).

 ### Simple
 Everyone is participating in the experiment`EXP001`, and only half of the users (chosen at random) will see the experiment.
 ```json